Qualitative Researcher Career Paths: 3 Roles That Will Thrive

 - The competent generalist running undifferentiated studies faces the most acute commoditization pressure.

-- Qualitative research has always been smaller than it deserved; total volume will grow substantially over the next decade as AI lowers the cost to commission it.
+- Qualitative research has always been smaller than it ever deserved to be; total volume will grow substantially over the next decade as AI lowers the cost to commission it.

 - Three researcher types will thrive: the methodologist, the domain specialist, and the interpreter.